perrette/scribe/README.md

 # Vosk Realtime

-Vosk Realtime is a speech recognition tool that provides real-time transcription using the Vosk API.
+Vosk Realtime is a local speech recognition tool that provides real-time transcription using the Vosk package.

 ## Installation